-You may have heard about ceramic knives but wondered what the difference is between a ceramic knife vs steel.
+You may have heard about ceramic knives but wondered what the difference is between a ceramic and a steel knife.
 In short, ceramic knives are able to be much sharper than steel and stay that way up to 10x longer.
 But there are downsides to consider before buying a ceramic knife.
 We researched the best available ceramic knives and sifted through the customer feedback to determine what the best ceramic kitchen knives on the market currently are.
 The Kyocera Advanced Ceramics Knives are the best available ceramic kitchen knives for the money.
 Continue reading to learn more about the pros and cons of ceramic knives and details about the best ceramic knives available today.

 Ceramic Knife Benefits

 Ceramic knives are not meant to replace your stainless steel knives but they are meant to be a great addition to your knife arsenal.
 When you need a supper sharp knife for cutting fruits, vegetables, or other soft items they are the perfect tool.
 Ceramic blades can hold a much sharper edge than steel and they can do so for up to 10 times longer than a steel knife.

 Ceramic knives are also ultra light which can make working with them much easier when you have a lot of chopping and cutting to do.
 Their light weight also makes them more nimble when you need to nip and slice at something.

 Ceramic knives are easier to care for than stainless steel knives.
 Since they contain no metal they will never rust and they don’t readily react with anything that will damage the blade.
 The material is also not porous and won’t harbor bacteria like a metal blade can.